PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

     $ phpcs --report=xml --report-file=/path/to/file.xml /path/to/code

+> [!WARNING]
-**Note:** The report will not be written to the screen when using this option.
+> The report will not be written to the screen when using this option.
 If you still want to view the report, use the -v command line argument to print verbose output.